Nolleo/learning-journal/JavaScript.md

 - "write( )" - METHOD, where the script element sits - needs to know what to write to the page.
 - "'Good afternoon!'" - PARAMETER - every piece of information is a prameter of the method.

-Scripts e;lements can moved and applied to other areas of the page.
+Scripts elements can moved and applied to other areas of the page.